 Jacob Gaumer Jr. was born in 1789 in Southampton Township, Somerset County, PA, the daughter of Johann "Jacob" and Maria Catherine (Sowash) Gaumer.

-When Jacob was about 17 year of age, in 1806, his parents relocated to Muskingum County, OH, and he may have gone along at that same time.
+When Jacob was about 17 year of age, in 1806, his parents relocated to Muskingum County, OH, and he may have gone along at that same time, or perhaps a few years later according to one source.
 Also relocating to Muskingum County in those early years were Jacobís parents as well as his sisters Sally Fox Sturtz and Susanna (Gaumer) Sturtz Baughman.

-In about 1810, when he was 21 years of age, Jacob married 19-year-old Elizabeth "Betsy" Sturtz (1791-1868), a native of Wellersburg, Southampton Township.
+In about 1810, when he was 21 years of age, Jacob was united in the bonds of holy wedlock with 19-year-old Elizabeth "Betsy" Sturtz (1791-1868), a native of Wellersburg, Southampton Township, the daughter of Christian and Margaret "Peggy" Sturtz.
 Sometimes her maiden name as been misspelled as "Stotts."

 Initially, the newlyweds resided on a farm near Gilbert, a community near the Muskingum River about seven miles southwest of Adamsville, Salem Township, Muskingum County.
 Jacob was considered "a noted hunter of the day," said J. Hope Sutor's 1905 book Past and Present of the City of Zanesville and Muskingum County, Ohio.

 In about 1811, Jacob and Elizabeth became charter members of the newly forming church congregation in Adamsville known as New Hope Evangelical Lutheran Church.
 Jacob's parents and brother Daniel and his wife also were inaugural members.